laszloszurok/hugo-website/content/arch-notes/pre-installation.md

 ---
 ## Connecting to the internet

-I have a wireless card in my laptop, but it is not working in a live enviroment due to driver problems.
+I have a wireless card in my laptop, but it is not working in a live enviroment (HP driver problems).
 I am going to fix it after the installation.
 For now I'm going to use my phone to share its wifi connection with the machine through usb.
-For this to work we need to start a program called [dhcpcd](https://wiki.archlinux.org/index.php/Dhcpcd).
+For this to work we need to start a program called [dhcpcd](https://wiki.archlinux.org/index.php/Dhcpcd) (you can of course use an ethernet connection as well).
 ```terminal
 dhcpcd
 ```